frontendbabel/frontendbabel.github.com/src/documents/articles/css-sprites-with-gulp/index.html.md

 An icon is blinking when using `:hover` or `:active`.
 This happens because the `sprite` mixin generates `background-image` for every case and changes the picture on hover.

-After thining for a while and reading the Stylys' documentation, I have found the solution.
+After thinking for a while and reading the Stylys' documentation, I have found the solution.
 We just need to check if a selector has these pseudo classes.
 And if they are, we can skip the `spriteImage($sprite)` output.

 This is the final version of the mixin: